Allegorythmic/data-structure/README.md

 # DataStructure project

-We aim to implement the below list of data structure for training purpose.
+We implement the below data structures.

 ## Array

+A collection of elements identified by index or key.
+The elements are stored in contiguous memory locations.

 ### Linked List